2023 Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia

 Our analysis found Blue Ridge Community and Technical College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in West Virginia.
 Blue Ridge Community and Technical College is a small public school located in the rural area of Martinsburg.

-The average tuition and fees for an in-state undergraduate at Blue Ridge Community and Technical College are $4,128 a year.
+In-state tuition fees for undergraduate students at Blue Ridge Community and Technical College are $4,128 per year.

-BridgeValley Community & Technical College also made our Best Allied Health Services Undergraduate Certificate Trade Schools in West Virginia list, coming in at #4.
+Blue Ridge Community and Technical College also made our Best Allied Health Services Undergraduate Certificate Trade Schools in West Virginia list, coming in at #3.

 WVJC Morgantown undergraduate students pay an average of $14,102 in in-state tuition and fees each year.

-WVJC Morgantown also made our Best Allied Health Services Undergraduate Certificate Trade Schools in West Virginia list, coming in at #1.
+WVJC Morgantown also took the #1 spot in our Best Allied Health Services Undergraduate Certificate Trade Schools in West Virginia rankings.

 While working on their Undergraduate Certificate, medical assisting majors at Ross - Charleston accumulate an average of around $7,901 in student debt.

-Ross Medical Education Center - Morgantown did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #6 on the list.
-Ross - Morgantown is a fairly small private for-profit school located in the city of Morgantown.
+Ross Medical Education Center - Morgantown came in at #6 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia ranking.
+Ross - Morgantown is a small private for-profit school located in the city of Morgantown.

 On average, medical assisting graduates from Ross - Morgantown take out $8,173 in student loans while working on their Undergraduate Certificate.